11 Smart Sociology Research Topics That Will Get You an A

 10. The Sociology of Consumerism

-Research about commodities can be done with little field work and mostly with available data online and in books.
-You could choose a number fo things to write about including the following:
+Research about commodities can be done with little fieldwork.
+Information can be found mostly with available data online and in books.
+Try writing on one of the following:

 - Vinyl Records or Music in other forms